OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Afterwards you have to grant access to your new feature type configuration to an application before you can use it.

 If you want to set up an application with WFS digitizing you need a WFS which supports transactions (WFS-T).
-You can for example use the software GeoServer or deegree to set up a WFS-T.
+You can for example use the software :doc:`GeoServer <../overview/geoserver_overview>` or deegree to set up a WFS-T.

 Loading Web Feature Services
 ================================================================================